 - Training your team to act with confidence in an emergency

 Don’t wait until it is too late.
-Take action by beginning to build lasting fire safety today.
+Take steps towards protecting your business today.

 - Failure to provide appropriate fire detection and warning systems